-IPART's draft decision is to increase all SCA's charges by equal proportion, using a p-nought and then glide path approach to recover SCA's costs.
-This means that from their current level in 2008/09 to the final year of the 2009 determination period (2011/12), SCA's prices to Local Councils would increase by approximately 14.2 per cent.
+IPART's decision is to increase all of SCA's charges by equal proportion.
+This means that from their current level in 2008/09 to the final year of the 2009 determination period (2011/12), SCA's prices to Local Councils will increase by approximately 17.4 per cent.
 These prices are shown in Table 8.5 below.